Welcome to FeatureScript

 Cross-highlighting

-Rows and/or columns may be given entites to cross-highlight in their constructors.
+Rows and/or columns may be given entities to cross-highlight in their constructors.
 These entities will be highlighted when a user hovers their mouse over the table cells.
 Additionally, table rows will highlight when the user hovers over its entities, and will scroll to the relevant entities when they are selected.

 Printing